7hekaka/newcytosim/doc/sim/placement.md

 # Object's initial position

-The position of an object is specified as it is created with the `new` command:
+The position of an object is specified when it is created with a `new` command:

      new [POSITIVE_INTEGER] NAME
      {